2 - The de Broglie Hypothesis

 Albert Einstein’s Quantum Theory of Light

 Einstein made a name for himself by publishing a set of papers that included a discovery of the photon.
 The photon is defined as light’s quantum, or the discrete and fundamental unit of energy of light.
-Einstein found that the quantum had no rest mass, meaning that, when the photon is not in motion (at rest), it has no mass.
+Einstein found that this quantum had no rest mass, meaning that, when the photon is not in motion (at rest), it has no mass.
 That mind-blowing discovery revolutionized physics for good.

 It is the existence of these discrete energy packets interacting with the electrons, which generate an electromagnetic field, that creates discrete electromagnetic fields.
 Whenever an electron moves to a lower energy level, as previously stated, it gives off these photons and you see the light energy that represents one discrete level subtracted by the lower one.